andy-goryachev/PasswordSafe/Known Issues.md

 ﻿# KNOWN ISSUES

-- should open dialogs on the same monitor as the parent window
+- should open dialogs on the same monitor as the parent window (please re-test)
-- jar should be signed